colourshift/my-digital-garden/_notes/spaceistheplace.md

 <p>It was late autumn 1996 and Beat had just come out.
 Mikey, he & I were still tight and we drove to [[Austin]] in his pickup for record binges at all the best [[music]] shops.
 I was Pavement &amp; Olivia Tremor Control, he was GBV &amp; Flaming Lips, but you never knew what you'd turn up at Waterloo et al.</p>

-<p>We stayed at Janie’s house that weekend, and she was modelling at the time.
+<p>We stayed at Janie’s house that weekend, and she was modeling at the time.
 She’d just come back from Milan or somewhere to that general glamorous effect.
 Just post-sunset, we all headed to the original Whole Foods on Guadalupe for dinner fixins’.
 I wasn't used to produce but there we stood, evaluating fluorescent-lit green scallions and blazing red pomegranates.</p>

 <p>It was still mild out, as autumn air in central [[Texas]] can be, like summer bathwater that’s been left to cool just a shade too long.
 Janie wore a tiny white t-shirt and lime green hot shorts plus platform sandals, and I remember covertly staring at her insanely long shiny legs in front of the brightly-lit veggies and thinking how does that just happen?
 Her legs were unreal.
 Like gently bending boughs carved out of oiled porcelain.
 A seeming blessing.</p>

 <p>Later, back at the house, __Beat__ had just ended.
 The three of us sat down for dinner as I put Sun Ra’s __Space Is the Place__ on the CD player; she twirled her fork around her linguini, cocked her head, and asked “what is this?!” incredulously.
 “Sun Ra,” I answered, and she said she liked it.
-I felt pleased, like somehow her beauty rendered her sensibilities superior to mine or Mike’s or really anyone else’s on the planet.</p>
+I felt pleased, like somehow her beauty rendered her sensibilities superior to mine or Mike’s or really anyone else’s on the planet.
+Such is the power of female beauty, even for females adjacent.</p>

 <iframe src="https://open.spotify.com/embed/track/4TSrz1RKWuhTSaKJ6B1BJp" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>